valberrie/rathammer/doc/start.md

 Clicking the white cube above the gizmo will toggle between and translation and rotation gizmo.
 Clicking on any part of the selected brushes will let you do a "smart move" If your cursor is > 30 degrees from the horizon, the solid is moved in the xy plane.
 Otherwise, the solid is moved in the plane of the face you clicked on.

+This smart move function means you can move objects along arbitrary planes, by creating a temporary solid with desired plane, moving along that plane with all selected, then deleting the temporary solid.

 ### Face translate tool.
 A Specialized tool for moving the faces of a single solid in an arbitrary direction.
 If more than one entity is selected it will draw a bounding box around all selected and allow you to scale them proportionally.

+### Place model
+Places entities in the world.
+The default entity is prop_static and if you have a model selected in the model browser (alt+m) that model gets placed.
+To create a brush entity, select entities and press ctrl+t.

+### Cube draw
+When the cube draw tool is activated, a grid is drawn an z=0.
+Left click to start, left click again to finish the cube.
+A red and gray outline of the cube is drawn and you can resize it by left clicking and dragging on a face.
+Commit the cube with right click.
+This preview is especially useful for the arch tool as you can resize the bounds and see how the archway will look before committing.

+To change the height of the grid hold q and aim at something in the world.
+Left click while holding q to set this as the new height.

+Pressing z and x move the grid up and down in grid increments.
+To change the primitive go to the tool tab in the inspector.

+Supported primitives are (cube, arch, cylinder, stairs, dome)

+### Texture Tool
+Select textures with alt+t, switch back to main view with alt+1.

+Under the tool tab, the active texture and a list of recent of recent textures is shown.
+Right click on any face to apply the texture.
+Left click on a face to select it.
+Holding z and right clicking will wrap the texture from the selected face.
+This is equivalent to Hammer's (alt + right click ).

+### Vertex tool
+In 3d, mouse over a vertex and left click to add.
+Drag the gizmo and right click to move those vertices.

+In the 2d views (alt + 2), left click on a vertex or left click and drag to do a marquee.
+Hold shift and drag to move all selected vertices.

+This vertex tool is temporary and I hope to write a much better one in the future.

+### Clipping tool
+The clipping tool only works in the 3d viewport for now.
+Left click on a selected solid to add the start point, do the same for the second point.
+The plane you are clipping against will be highlighted in light blue.
+The red plane is the clipping plane, the blue plane is where the third point lies.
+Clicking and dragging the second and third points will allow you to manipulate the clipping plane.
+Right click to commit the clip.

+The clipping plane will always lie in the normal of the plane you are clipping about (light blue).
+You can change the selection at any time.
+The solid you started clipping against does not need to be in the selected when you commit.
+You can use this to easily specify arbitrary clip planes in 3d.

+Currently, clipping solid(s) will remove them from any groups, keep this in mind when clipping collections e.g. staircases.

 ## Workspaces
 RatHammer has a few different workspaces.